lony/lony.github.io/content/post/2017/osi-debug.md

 Working with web applications every day, a lot of my time is spend troubleshooting problems with them.
 In this post I write what I learned about debugging web applications in production, and during testing.
 Using the famous OSI layers, I try to navigate through all the important parts someone should look at.

+`Update 2018-02-18` If you are interest in the details of how the internet is working I highly recommend you the following amazing Ars Technica article ["How the Internet works: Submarine fiber, brains in jars, and coaxial cables"](https://arstechnica.com/information-technology/2016/05/how-the-internet-works-submarine-cables-data-centres-last-mile/).
+When you then inspired to build your own ISP first have a look at ["Starting an ISP is really hard, don’t do it"](http://www.slashgeek.net/2016/05/31/starting-isp-really-hard-dont/), and keep on reading [here](https://startyourownisp.com/)!

 As things change I constantly update this post and adjust it.
 If you find a bug or want to recommend something, please feel free to open an [issue](https://github.com/lony/lony.github.io/issues) and help me get better. - Thank you!

 # TOC